bcorfman/arcade_actions/docs/README.md

 1. **Read the [API Usage Guide](api_usage_guide.md)** to understand the framework
 2. **Study the Space Invaders example** above for a complete pattern
 3. **Start with simple conditional actions** and build up to complex compositions
-4. **Use AttackGroup** for game-level sprite management and lifecycle
+4. **Use formation functions** for organizing sprite positions and layouts

 The ArcadeActions framework transforms Arcade game development with declarative, condition-based behaviors!